GeoKnow/DEER-Service/README.md

 POST a params array to /GeoLiftReview

-	No parameters necessary

-Opens the /result/result.ttl file and returns the model.
+No parameters necessary, the class will automatically open the file in the webapp/results folder created by GeoLiftRun and return the model.

 ####Save the output to a SPARQL endpoint